-Speakers: Pragna Patel, Sadia Hameed, Houzan Mahmoud (others tbc)
+Speakers: Pragna Patel, Sadia Hameed, Houzan Mahmoud and Rahila Gupta

 Parenting To Power

-A workshop by and for Women Of Colour looking at the particular intersections of feminism in dealing with the infrastructure of power in the form of GPs, hospitals, the education system, justice system, social services and everyday micro-aggressions for parents who are WOC.
+A workshop by and for black and minority ethnic women looking at the particular intersections of feminism in dealing with the infrastructure of power in the form of GPs, hospitals, the education system, justice system, social services and everyday micro-aggressions for BAME women.
 All welcome.